IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_trusted_profile_policy.html.markdown

 - `resources` - (List of Objects) Optional- A nested block describes the resource of this policy.**Note** Conflicts with `account_management` and `resource_attributes`.

   Nested scheme for `resources`:
   - `service`  (Optional, String) The service name of the policy definition.
 You can retrieve the value by running the `ibmcloud catalog service-marketplace` or `ibmcloud catalog search`.
+Attributes service, service_type are mutually exclusive.
+  - `service_type`  (Optional, String) The service type of the policy definition. **Note**  The policy resource must include either the service_type, service, or resourceGroupId attribute and the accountId attribute.
+  Attributes service, service_type are mutually exclusive.
   - `resource_instance_id` - (Optional, String) The ID of the resource instance of the policy definition.
   - `region` - (Optional, String) The region of the policy definition.
   - `resource_type` - (Optional, String) The resource type of the policy definition.